 The Power to Overcome Evil

 Why is there so much evil in the world?
 Why doesn’t God raise His almighty hand against war, against abuse, against poverty, against criminals, or against any evil corrupting the world and our lives?
 It’s a familiar question.
 The answer is, HE DOES!
-But He does it through the vine.
+But He wants to overcome evil through the vine.
 Jesus and the Bride — the Church — are united.
 We are commissioned to continue the work He began.
 But if the branches are not bearing good fruit, or ENOUGH good fruit, evil has room to keep on going and growing.

 How healthy is your branch of the Church?
 I’m not talking about your parish or denomination.
 As we see in John 15:1-8, all of us who belong to Christ are part of the same huge vineyard.
 Jesus is the vine, and because we are all attached to Him, we share the same calling: to bear good fruit.